Let's get the latest source code from the

-SMING_HOME.
-SMING_HOME should be set and must point to the location of the Sming Framework source code.
-In our case we can set that variable by running
+SMING_HOME to the location of the Sming Framework source code we've just downloaded.
+Do this by running

 CMake 3.8 or newer is required to build LWIP, our network stack.
 One of the ways to install a newer version is to run the commands below:

 cd /tmp wget https://github.com/Kitware/CMake/releases/download/v3.14.4/cmake-3.14.4-Linux-x86_64.sh sudo mkdir /opt/cmake sudo sh cmake-3.14.4-Linux-x86_64.sh --skip-license --prefix=/opt/cmake sudo ln -s /opt/cmake/bin/cmake /usr/bin/cmake

 Ensure you are using relatively recent compilers, with 32-bit libraries available.
 For Linux, you may require the gcc-multilib and g++-multilib packages to build 32-bit executables on a 64-bit OS.
 To install the required packages under Ubuntu run the following command:

 Valgrind is a tool that helps find memory issues within your application.
 In order to install it we need to execute the following command:

 sudo apt-get install -y valgrind libc6-dbg:i386

 Before we start with our first sample we should setup special networking interfaces for our applications.
 We have a script that does that for us.
 To see its content execute the command below:

 Now it is time to actually run the script.